Eboracum: Diet

 Substantial evidence for the use of cereal crops and animal husbandry can be found in Eboracum.
 A first-century warehouse fire from Coney Street, on the North bank of the Ouse and outside the fortress, showed that spelt wheat was the most common cereal grain used at that time, followed by barley.
-Cattle, sheep/goat and pig are the major sources of meat.
+Cattle, sheep, goats and pigs were the major sources of meat.
 Hunting scenes, as shown through Romano-British "hunt cups", suggest hunting was a popular pastime and that diet would be supplemented through the hunting of hare, deer and boar.
 A variety of food preparation vessels (mortaria) have been excavated from the city and large millstones used in the processing of cereals have been found in rural sites outside the colonia at Heslington and Stamford Bridge.

 In terms of the ceremonial use of food; dining scenes are used on tombstones to represent an aspirational image of the deceased in the afterlife, reclining on a couch and being served food and wine.
 The tombstones of Julia Velva, Mantinia Maercia and Aelia Aeliana each depict a dining scene.
 Additionally, several inhumation burials from Trentholme Drive contained hen's eggs placed in ceramic urns as grave goods for the deceased.

 Religion

 A range of evidence of Roman religious beliefs among the people of Eboracum have been found including altars to Mars, Hercules, Jupiter and Fortune.
 In terms of number of references, the most popular deities were the spiritual representation (genius) of Eboracum and the Mother Goddess.
 There is also evidence of local and regional deities.
 Evidence showing the worship of eastern deities has also been found during excavations in York.
 For example, evidence of the Mithras cult, which was popular among the military, has been found including a sculpture showing Mithras slaying a bull and a dedication to Arimanius, the god of evil in the Mithraic tradition.
 The Mithraic relief located in Micklegate suggests the location of a temple to Mithras right in the heart of the Colonia.
 Another example is the dedication of a temple to Serapis a Hellenistic-Egyptian God by the Commander of the Sixth Legion, Claudius Hieronymianus.
-Other known deities from the city include: Tethys, Veteris, Venus,Silvanus, Toutatis, Chnoubis and the Imperial Numen.
+Other known deities from the city include: Tethys, Veteris, Venus, Silvanus, Toutatis, Chnoubis and the Imperial Numen.

 There was also a Christian community in Eboracum although it is unknown when this was first formed and in archaeological terms there is virtually no record of it.
 The first evidence of this community is a document noting the attendance of Bishop Eborius of Eboracum at the Council of Arles (314).
 The Episcopal see at Eboracum was called Eboracensis in Latin and Bishops from the See also attended the First Council of Nicaea in 325, the Council of Serdica, and the Council of Ariminum.
 The name is preserved in the abbreviated form Ebor as the official name of the archbishop of York.